This section lists all functions with their compiled in bindings. Some

 Default: "K"

-Toggles between slrn's scoring types:
+Toggles between slrn

 Full Use "expensive" (full header) scoring which may be slow.
+Simple Score based on XOVER data only (faster).
+None Turn off scoring.
+Cancel Keep current setting.

 Default: "CTRL-X CTRL-T"